The Stefan problem and free targets of optimal Brownian martingale transport: Properties of stopping times

-\end{lemma} \begin{proof} As the Brownian motion is scaling invariant, it is sufficient to consider the case $r=1$.
-Then, the desired upper bound should be a standard result of potential theory.
+\end{lemma} \begin{proof} {\red Notice that $\mu_z$ is nothing but the harmonic measure along $\partial B_r$, generated by the point $z$.
+Therefore,} the desired upper bound is a standard result of potential theory.
 This is a consequence of Dahlberg's Theorem \cite{D}. \end{proof}

-Using this lemma we now prove a key lemma, which takes care of a subtle possibility that Brownian paths blocked by a barrier set may possibly drop mass in the set; the lemma says it should not happen when the final distribution is absolutely continuous.
-Another equivalent interpretation is that if it takes some time for Brownian particles from $\mu$ to reach $G$, then the particles should spread over $G$ before stopping or $\nu$ should be singular.
+Using this lemma we now prove a key lemma, which takes care of a subtle possibility that Brownian paths blocked by a barrier set may possibly drop mass in the barrier set; the lemma says it does not happen when the final distribution is absolutely continuous.